-Ass essed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.
-Demonstrate a critical knowledge of the main criminological and penal theories which underlie current criminal justice and penal policies; Knowledge and Understanding: 1,2 2.
-Analyse the interrelationship between criminal justice and penal theory, politics and social Cognitive and Intellectual Skills: 1,2, 3. change; Analyse criminal justice institutions and sentencing practice using an appropriate analytic Key transferable skills: 1,2,4,7 4. framework and consider comparative elements Evaluate the impact of contemporary political, criminological and penal thought on criminal justice and penal policy and practice; Employment related skills: 1,2 Practical skills: 5.
+Ass essed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 2.
+Demonstrate a critical knowledge of the main criminological and penal theories which underlie current criminal justice and penal policies; Analyse the interrelationship between criminal justice and penal theory, politics and social change; Analyse criminal justice institutions and sentencing practice using an appropriate analytic framework and consider comparative elements Evaluate the impact of contemporary political, criminological and penal thought on criminal justice and penal policy and practice; Knowledge and Understanding: 1,2 Cognitive and Intellectual Skills: 1,2, Key transferable skills: 1,2,4,7 Employment related skills: 1,2 Practical skills: 5.
 Interact effectively within seminars and workshops, by giving and receiving information and ideas and modifying responses where appropriate; 1,2,3,4,5,6,7 6.
 Communicate reflectively and effectively on criminal justice and penal issues and their effects on policy and practice both orally in seminars, workshops and in written assignments.